shagu/pfQuest/README.md

 - Download via Git: [`https://github.com/shagu/pfQuest.git`](https://github.com/shagu/pfQuest.git)
 - Download via Browser: **[Zip File](https://github.com/shagu/pfQuest/archive/master.zip)**

+## Addon Memory Usage
+The addon ships an entire database of all spawns, objects, items and quests and therefore includes a huge database (~80 MB incl. all locales) that gets loaded into memory on game launch.
+However, the memory usage of pfQuest is persistent and does not increase any further over time, so there's nothing bad on performance at all.
+Depending on the download you pick (especially the full packages), you might see a message that warns you about an addon consuming too much memory.
+To get rid of that warning, you can set the addon memory limit to `0` which reads as `no limit`.
+This option can be found in the [character selection screen](https://i.imgur.com/rZXwaK0.jpg).

 # Map & Minimap Nodes
 <img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/pfQuest/map-quests.png" width="55.35%" align="left">
 <img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/pfQuest/map-spawnpoints.png" width="39.65%">